fseesink/django-adminlte3-tutorial/README.md

 * Extends the default AdminLTE `_main_sidebar.html` file
 * Sets a logo that appears in the upper left corner
   * NOTES:
-    * For this to appear, you must, of course, actually have a file named `logo.png` that is stored in `Django-AdminLTE3/TestAdminLTE3/TestApp/static/TestApp/`
+    * For this to appear, you must have a file named `logo.png` that is stored in `Django-AdminLTE3/TestAdminLTE3/TestApp/static/TestApp/`
-    * This taps Django's use of static files.
+    * This taps Django's use of **[static files](https://docs.djangoproject.com/en/2.2/howto/static-files/)**.
-      * For more information on Django static files, see https://docs.djangoproject.com/en/2.2/howto/static-files/
       * This feature is used to designate all your static content (images, media, etc.).
-In production, you typically optimize your webserver(s) config to host your static content separate from your dynamic content, as the former doesn't need to be processed.
-In such cases, you'd run `python3 manage.py collectstatic` any time you added/changes static files in your various apps.
-This is why the repetitive directory pattern exists within each app to use `<projectname>/<APPNAME>/static/<APPNAME>/...`.
-When you run the `collectstatic` command, all the files/folders in each app's `static` directories are collected together and placed under `<projectname>/static`.
-By storing things this way, you know your files will be stored in `<projectname>/static/<APPNAME>/...`.
-This is similar to Django's concept of "namespaces" as applied to template files (which also follow this pattern, with template files stored in `<projectname>/<APPNAME>/templates/<APPNAME>/`).
+In production, you typically optimize your webserver(s) config to host your static content *separately* from your dynamic content.
+The former doesn't need to be processed, so this allows for it be served from CDNs or other services optimized for static content.
+      * *While developing*, the only thing you need to keep in mind is that any static content you add will NOT be picked up until you restart your server (CTRL-C, `python3 manage.py runserver`).
+So if you add the logo file, reload your webpage, and it's not appearing, keep this in mind.
+      * When it's time for production, you'd first set `STATIC_ROOT`, either as an environment variable or in the project's settings file (`Django-AdminLTE3/TestAdminLTE3/TestAdminLTE3/settings.py`).
+Then you run
+        ```
+        python3 manage.py collectstatic
+        ```
+        any time you add/change static files in your various apps.

+        [NOTE:  If you see this error:  `django.core.exceptions.ImproperlyConfigured: You're using the staticfiles app without having set the STATIC_ROOT setting to a filesystem path`, it's because you did not set STATIC_ROOT.]

+        There's another setting, `STATIC_URL`, which be default is set to `'/static/'` in your project's settings file.
+This points to where all the static content will be collected together.
+        * This is why the repetitive directory pattern exists within each app:
+          ```
+          <projectname>/<APPNAME>/static/<APPNAME>/...
+          ```
+          When you run the `collectstatic` command, all the files/folders in *each* app's `static` directory is collected together and placed under
+          ```
+          <projectname>/static
+          ```
+          By storing things this way, you know your app's static files will be stored in
+            ```
+            <projectname>/static/<APPNAME>/...
+            ```
+          This is similar to Django's concept of "namespaces" as applied to template files, which also follow this pattern, with template files stored in `<projectname>/<APPNAME>/templates/<APPNAME>/`.

 * Removes the default user_panel shown (by declaring the block but otherwise having it empty)
 * Sets the heading of the side navbar